What is an Aphasia Day?

 What about Conferences?

 We will not be running any large international conferences at this point in time, instead, focusing on smaller local events.
-There are a number of reasons for this, including the cost and accessability issues for people with and affected by aphasia.
+There are several reasons for this, including the cost and accessibility issues for people with and affected by aphasia.
 Aphasia Days are free for people to attend, although a koha on the day is appreciated.

 Past Aphasia Days